-My mum buys a lot of bread.
-She buys 4 to 5 loaves of bread and stores them in the freezer.
+I love bread, typically, I’ll buy about 4 to 5 loaves of bread and store them in the freezer everytime I go out for groceries.
 Unfortunately, the loaves of bread would end up getting stale rather quickly.
-So, what was she doing wrong?
+So, what was I doing wrong?

-- Defrosting her frozen bread by leaving it to thaw on the kitchen counter at room temperature.
+- Defrosting frozen bread by leaving it to thaw on the kitchen counter at room temperature.

 - Refreezing the defrosted bread.

 When you want to defrost bread using a microwave is your best choice.
 The reheating in the microwave will re-gelatinize the starches in the bread, making the bread look and taste fresh.